27382-id/oracle_PDB_ass_II_27382_archange/README.md

 ## 6. Challenges Encountered

-No major issues were encountered during the completion of this assignment.
+I had issues of slow performance during the installation of OEM.

 ---